sealmove/nimitai/README.md

 - Better quality of generated code since it's done on AST level

 This allows for better and easier integration of parsers into your project.

+### Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
+In general yes.
+There are small exceptions though:
+- nimitai does more strict parsing of the `.ksy` file (exactly 2-space indentation etc)
+- nimitai uses Nim expressions instead of Kaitai Struct expressions